DatanoiseTV/translator-ai/README.md

 ### Alternative: Direct YAML Support (Feature Request)

-If you frequently work with YAML files, consider creating a wrapper script that handles conversion automatically, or request YAML support as a feature for translator-gemini.
+If you frequently work with YAML files, consider creating a wrapper script that handles conversion automatically, or request YAML support as a feature for translator-ai.

 ## Development